zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/web3.md

 #### ```ethereum/foundry```

-Contains anvil server setup for use on AWS, DigitalOcean, GCP on Kubernetes
+Contains anvil server setup for use on AWS, DigitalOcean, GCP, and OvhCloud on Kubernetes

 ## Ethereum ##